google/EarlGrey/docs/install-and-run.md

 ## Install EarlGrey

-You can add EarlGrey to XCode projects in two ways: using CocoaPods, or as a framework.
-If you wish to contribute to the EarlGrey project, the **EarlGrey.xcodeproj** generated from the [Github Installation](#github-installation) section is integrated with the Unit and Functional Test projects for you to work with the source.
+You can add EarlGrey to Xcode projects in two ways: using CocoaPods, or as a framework.
+If you wish to contribute to the EarlGrey project, the **EarlGrey.xcodeproj** generated from the [GitHub Installation](#github-installation) section is integrated with the Unit and Functional Test projects for you to work with the source.

-### Cocoapods installation
+### CocoaPods installation

 For EarlGrey, we highly recommend [CocoaPods](https://cocoapods.org/) as the best way to get started.